Company

 The Japan Foundation offers other activities with the above objectives in Japan and overseas.

-Opera Performance business units
+Opera Performance Business Units

 The Fujiwara Opera: performs operas by western composers